samontha/dream-journal/README.md

 # dream-journal
-Full-stack dream journaling app with React, Flask, and SQLite
+A full-stack journaling platform for recording recurring dream themes with secure user authentication and persistent data storage.